Blue checking accounts icon

 For even more security, you can opt to be doubly authenticated each time.

-If you call us, we’ll ask for information for verification purposes.
+Yes, SELCO will request personal information for verification purposes if you call us.
 However, SELCO does not make outbound calls from our 800 number and will never send you a text asking for your:

 • Personal Identification Number (PIN).